ubuntu/adsys/docs/reference/policies/Computer Policies/Ubuntu/Client management/Power Management/ambient-enabled.md

 If the ambient light sensor functionality is enabled.

 - Type: dconf
-- Key: /org/gnome/settings-daemon/plugins/power/ambient-enabled
+- Key: `/org/gnome/settings-daemon/plugins/power/ambient-enabled`
 - Default: true

-Note: default system value is used for "Not Configured" and enforced if "Disabled".
+Note: default system value is used for `Not Configured`  and enforced if `Disabled`.

 Supported on Ubuntu 20.04, 22.04, 24.04, 24.10.